liferay/liferay-docs/develop/tutorials/articles/150-assets/05-rendering-an-asset/00-rendering-an-asset-intro.markdown

 Some applications may consist of only one non-instanceable portlet, while others may consist of a both instanceable and non-instanceable portlets.
-If your application does not currently include a non-instanceable portlet, adding a configuration interface through a panel app will both enhance the usability of the application, and meet the requirement for adding a non-instanceable component to the application.
+If your application does not currently include a non-instanceable portlet, adding a configuration interface through a panel app both enhances the usability of the application, and meets the requirement for adding a non-instanceable portlet to the application.
 See our tutorial on [Adding Custom Panel Apps](/knowledge_base/7-1/customizing-the-product-menu#adding-custom-panel-apps) to learn how to add one.